-ESN691-693 Professional Seminar in School Nurse Education I-III - three terms @ 2 credits
+ESN691-692 Professional Seminar in School Nurse Education I-II - term I: 0 credit, term 2: 2 credits

 "No one knows what everyone knows."
 The Professional Seminar is a signature element of the adult learning model at Cambridge College.
 It grounds learning in a cohort group of students with a faculty leader.
 The group studies professional issues in school nursing, such as what it means to be a school nurse in the twenty-first century, how school nurses can influence positive behavior in schools and their communities, and current responsibilities of school nurses.
 Students integrate their learning from classes, workshops, and experience.
 Transformed by reflection, readings, and discussion, students become reflective practitioners and lifelong learners.